Bergvca/string_grouper/README.md

    If `ignore_index=False`, the output is a <samp>DataFrame</samp> containing the above <samp>Series</samp> (named `group_rep`) as one of its columns with the same name.
 The remaining column(s) correspond to the index (or index-levels) of <samp>strings_to_group</samp> and contain the index-labels of the group-representatives as values.
 These columns have the same names as their counterparts prefixed by the string `'group_rep_'`.

+   If <samp>strings_id</samp> is also given, then the IDs from <samp>strings_id</samp> corresponding to the group-representatives are also returned in an additional column (with the same name prefixed as described above).

 All functions are built using a class **<samp>StringGrouper</samp>**.
 This class can be used through pre-defined functions, for example the three high level functions above, as well as using a more iterative approach where matches can be added or removed if needed by calling the **<samp>StringGrouper</samp>** class directly.